nasa/puma/README.md

       ./installer.sh

-The PuMA C++ library, pumapy python package and GUI are now installed.
-The latter can be launched by running:
+Follow the instructions that might be printed.
+One the PuMA C++ library, pumapy python package and GUI are installed, the latter can be launched by running:

       conda activate puma; pumaGUI.sh

 PuMA relies on a conda environment in order to manage its software dependencies and environment variables.
 In order to link a C++ project to the PuMA library, refer to the next subsection.
 On the other hand, after activating the puma environment, open a python session and run "import pumapy" in order to import the pumapy python package.

-Alternatively, puma can be installed by running:

-      conda install -c conda-forge puma

-However, it is still recommended to install the puma conda environment first, in order to have access to all pumapy's functionalities (including TexGen, FEniCS, Paraview and Detectron2).

 The [jupyter notebooks](./python/tutorials) show the typical function use for pumapy.